mitsuhiko/lucumr/2024/11/26/python-packaging-metadata.rst

 ..
 [3] A common error in the past was to receive a ``pkg_resources.DistributionNotFound`` exception when trying to run a script in local development

+..
+[4] I got some `flak on Bluesky <https://bsky.app/profile/hynek.me/post/3lbvwswpfwc2y>`__
+   for throwing readme generators under the bus.
+While they do not present the same problem when it comes to metadata like dependencies and versions do, they do still increase the complexity.
+In an ideal world what you find in site-packages represents what you have in your version control and there is a `README.md` file right there.
+That's what you have in JavaScript, Rust and plenty of other ecosystems.
+What we have however is a build step (either dynamic or copying) taking that readme file, and placing it in a RFC 5322 header encoded file in a dist info.
+So instead of "command clicking" on a dependency and finding the readme, we need special tools or arcane knowledge if we want to read the readme files locally.